Teyras/MT/text/chapters/130_evaluation.md

 To examine the first observation in a more formal way, we compared 0.95 confidence intervals of the mean and standard deviation for the `bare`, `docker-bare` and `vbox-bare` isolation setups.
-The comparison was performed separately for each setup type and system load level and workload type.
+The comparison was performed separately for each execution setup type and system load level and exercise type.
 As shown by Figure \ref{virt-ci-comparison}, the comparison of the means confirmed our observation -- measurements in VirtualBox often yield lower times than in Docker and on the bare metal.
 Measurements in Docker also yield lower times than on the bare metal most of the time.
 The comparison of the standard deviations suggests that measurements in VirtualBox are more stable than those on the bare metal and in Docker and that there are no notable differences in stability between Docker and the bare metal.

-We assessed the effect of adding Isolate to a setup in a similar way -- we grouped the measurements by execution setup type and size, isolation technology and workload type and compared confidence intervals of the mean and standard deviation among groups of measurements with and without Isolate.
+We assessed the effect of adding Isolate to a setup in a similar way -- we grouped the measurements by execution setup type and system load level, isolation technology and exercise type and compared confidence intervals of the mean and standard deviation among groups of measurements with and without Isolate.
 The results of this comparison (Figure \ref{isolate-ci-comparison}) show that measurements with Isolate are generally slower (exhibit a higher mean) on the bare metal and with Docker.
 In VirtualBox, adding Isolate does not seem to influence the mean in any obvious way.

 However, we found that the addition of Isolate reduces the standard deviation of measurement in many cases.
 This trend is most prevalent on the bare metal, but